ycrc/ycrc.github.io/docs/ai/commercial-coding-agents.md

 - Managed Claude settings enforce YCRC command and permission policies.
 - YCRC-specific instructions describe the execution environment and supported cluster workflows to Claude.

-The sandbox controls Claude's cluster environment.
+The module controls Claude's cluster environment.
 Separately, the commercial service's approved data classification determines what data may be sent to the model.

 ## Claude Enterprise

 YCRC anticipates making Claude Enterprise available for coding-agent workflows.
 When available, the managed Claude Enterprise service will be approved for **low-risk and medium-risk data**.

-The existing sandbox work is intended to complement that service by limiting what the coding agent can access and change on YCRC systems.
+The Claude module is intended to complement that service by limiting what the coding agent can access and change on YCRC systems.
 Data classification and sandboxing address different risks: Claude Enterprise determines what data may be sent to the provider, while the sandbox limits the agent's authority on the cluster.

 Other commercial coding agents remain approved for **low-risk data only**.